apatel1170/user-manual/README.md

 ## 🎯 Current Areas of Focus

 ### Scaling
-> Building systems to support the mission and 0 -> 1 stage of AI startups.
+> Building systems to support the vision and 0 -> 1 for AI startups.

 ### Structural Improvements
 > Moving away from "one-off wins" toward long-term, durable workflows.